steadramon/ESPGeiger/docs/index.md

 ## ESPGeiger-HW

-ESPGeiger is used to power __ESPGeiger-HW__ - the fully feature Geiger Counter from the creator of ESPGeiger.
+ESPGeiger is used to power __ESPGeiger-HW__ - the fully featured IoT Geiger Counter from the creator of ESPGeiger.

 ESPGeiger-HW is almost ready for release!